xushuoshuoxss/zero-shot-psci-llm-prompts/Evaluation (Dataset 1).md

 | **Structural Distresses (%)**| 0.0                  | 0.0                  |
 | **Level (%)**                | **Level 6**          | **Level 8**          |

+#### Explanation from Model:
+##### The road shows moderate surface defects with ravelling affecting approximately 10-30% of the surface.
+There are no significant structural damages or major cracks visible.
 ---

 ### Road Segment 27